 - Stage 2.
 From July 1st until September 30th, vaccinated tourists will be allowed to visit Phuket without any quarantine period under what is called the “Phuket Sandbox” program.
-Visitors will be required to stay in Phuket for at least 7 days, after which they are free to travel to other parts of Thailand.
+Visitors will be required to stay in Phuket for at least 14 days, after which they are free to travel to other parts of Thailand.

 - Stage 3.
 From October 1st until December 31st, five other destinations will allow vaccinated tourists to arrive without a quarantine requirement under the seven-day sandbox program, which requires them to stay within the prescribed area for 7 days.
 This will include Krabi, Phangnga, Koh Samui, Pattaya, and Chiang Mai.

 - Stage 4.
 It is speculated that from 1st January 2022, vaccinated tourists will be able to enter the country and move around freely without quarantine.
 However, any setbacks at any of the previous stages, which seem highly likely, could cause the date to be set back significantly.

 You will note that the Thai government is keen for all arriving tourists to be vaccinated, and there is no mention of it, or when unvaccinated tourists will be allowed to enter the country without undergoing a 7, 10, or 15-night quarantine requirement.
 It is also worth noting that the Thai government’s vaccine roll-out is proceeding at a slow pace due to many factors.
 What this means, in short, is that it’s very possible that another wave of infection could spread, and dramatically setback the reopening plan.